Skip to main content

 Is a cigar room just a ventilated room?

-No. Proper cigar lounges have dedicated exhaust to outside (not just through the main HVAC), humidification to 65–70% RH, and finishes that won't absorb smoke.
+No. Proper cigar lounges have dedicated exhaust to outside (not just through the main HVAC), humidification targeted to 65–70% RH, and finishes that won't absorb smoke — subject to ventilation feasibility and local requirements.
 Done wrong, the smell bleeds into the rest of the house.

 How much does a wine cellar cost?